 There are other tasks that a Virtual Receptionist can do for you to make sure you keep moving forward.
+And this would include:

 4. Promptly Receives Incoming Calls.
 In business, sometimes the difference between opportunity gained and opportunity lost can be measured with the number of missed phone calls.

 The saying “When opportunity comes knocking” may as well be written as “When opportunity comes calling”.
 The reality is opportunity knows no schedule.
 When it comes, you better hope you take the call!

 With a Virtual Receptionist, you will never miss incoming calls again.
 She can take these calls while you work and will see to it you receive all the important details.

 5. Improves Customer Service.
 In this day and age of the “Digital Information Highway”, customers are more informed.
 In 2000, there were only 300,000 people on the Internet.
 Today there are 3.3 Billion on the Internet every day searching for information.